TehutiRoot/sim-registration-backdoor-forensics-case-study/README.md

 4. Consult `docs/tools-and-evidence.md` to understand which artefacts prove each claim.

 This repository is intended as a reference for digital forensics practitioners, security engineers, and regulators who need concrete, technical evidence of how SIM registration systems can be subverted from the inside.

+For detailed narrative and methodology, start with
+`docs/case-study-overview.md` and `docs/forensic-methodology.md`.